wireapp/wire-server-deploy/offline/upgrading.md

 ## Preparing to upgrade kubernetes services

-log into the assethost, and verify the 'serve-assets' systemd component is running by looking at netstat -an, and checking for `8080`.
+Log into the assethost, and verify the 'serve-assets' systemd component is running by looking at netstat -an, and checking for `8080`.
 If it's not:
 ```
 sudo service serve-assets start
 ```